Keto Diet Mastery: Your Comprehensive Guide to The Ketogenic Diet

 Cyclical Ketogenic Diet (CKD)

 This form rotates ketogenic days with high carb days, usually five ketogenic days followed by two high carb days.
-Sometimes referred to as ketogenic carb cycling, this version of the keto diet can help maximize fat loss and build muscle.
+Sometimes referred to as ketogenic carb cycling, this version of the keto diet can help promote fat loss and muscle-building.

-On high carb days, your body will leave a state of ketosis — but these “carb refeeds” may be more effective for muscle growth than the high protein or targeted keto diet, since glycogen is the nutrient that “feeds” muscles (29).
+On high carb days, your body will leave a state of ketosis — but these “carb refeeds” may better promote muscle growth than the high protein or targeted keto diet, since glycogen is the nutrient that “feeds” muscles (15).
 Ketogenic carb cycling is also said to be less of a lifestyle stressor for some people, as the two high carb days make the CKD feel less restrictive and easier to follow.

 How to Follow a Keto Diet